netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## Sample Use Cases

-The common use cases for txid mecahnisms are briefly discussed in this section.
+The common use cases for txid mechanisms are briefly discussed in this section.

 Initial configuration retrieval:
 : When a client initially connects to a server, it may be interested